 To determine eligibility, a PHA interested in pursuing an RRI is required to submit a request to its local Field Office (FO) and the energy policy mailbox (PIHEnergyBranch@hud.gov) for review.

-The request for eligibility must be submitted no later than August 30th prior to the upcoming funding year for which the RRI would be applicable to determine eligibility of the PHA.
+The request for eligibility must be submitted no later than 5:00 p.m. eastern time on July 31st prior to the upcoming funding year for which the RRI would be applicable to determine eligibility of the PHA.

-For example, the submission request for an RRI for the 2023 Funding Year (January 2023 - December 2023) must be received by HUD no later than August 30, 2022.
+For example, the submission request for an RRI for the 2024 Funding Year (January 2024 - December 2024) must be received by HUD no later than 5:00 p.m. eastern time on July 31, 2023.